 Map Your Course

 This program encourages students to work one-on-one with faculty to develop their own design voice—whether it’s graphic design, interactive design, advertising design, illustration or education—this journey is yours to discover.
-We encourage students to think innovatively and use in-depth investigation to solve design problems and formulate creative expression.
+We encourage students to think innovatively and use an in-depth investigation to solve design problems and formulate creative expression.
 The KUCD MFA program promotes a well-rounded education through the study of design history, contemporary topics, typography, emerging media, and the exploration of personal and professional goals.
 Students ultimately create an original capstone graduate research project exploring their creative path to professional or academic aspirations.

-Your experience begins with an in-person Journey Week—one week each Fall, Spring and Summer—mapping your course, experiencing design and setting your compass for the remainder of online semester where you set off on your own discovery adventure.
+Your experience begins with an in-person Journey Week—one week each Fall, Spring and Summer—mapping your course, experiencing design and setting your compass for the remainder of the online semester where you set off on your own discovery adventure.